VulshokBersrker/robintuk/README.md

 ## Dependency Issues

-- [ ] When changing audio device, it will continue to play on old device (only fix is to restart the app, issue with rodio/cpal)
-- [ ] When changing audio device, it will continue to play on old device (only fix is to restart the app, issue with rodio)
+- [x] When changing audio device, it will continue to play on old device (only fix is to restart the app, issue with rodio)